Sony A6400: settings, tips and tricks

 - Expand Flexible spot: If the camera can’t focus on a single selected point, it uses focus points around the flexible spot as a secondary priority area for focusing.

-- Lock-on AF: When the shutter button is pressed and held halfway down, the Sony A6400 tracks the subject within the selected autofocus area.
+- Tracking: When the shutter button is pressed and held halfway down, the product tracks the subject within the selected autofocus area.
 This setting is available only when the focus mode is set to Continuous AF.
-Point the cursor to ‘Lock-on AF’ on the Focus Area setting screen, and then adjust the desired area to start tracking by pressing the multi-selector left/right.
-You can also move the tracking start area to the desired point by designating the area as a flexible spot or expand flexible spot.
+Point the cursor at Tracking on the Focus Area setting screen, and then select the desired area to start tracking using the left/right sides of the control wheel.
+You can also move the tracking start area to the desired point by designating the area as a zone, flexible spot or expand flexible spot.
+Accurate tracking can also make a difference when you lock onto a specific part of your subject.

 Tip: You can move the focus area in Flexible Spot, Expand Flexible Spot or Zone by touching the screen.